This post is about all the great events and activities in New Orleans during the holiday season.

 Every December, several upscale hotels dress up their lobbies for the holidays.
 The public is welcome to come in and take a look.

 The Roosevelt New Orleans is one of these hotels.
 Santa Claus shows up for the lighting ceremony each year!

 Windsor Court boats one of the tallest Christmas trees in the city.

 Harrah’s Hotel has an outdoor light display as well as a display of gingerbread house versions of recognizable New Orleans buildings.

-NOTE: As of August 2022, The Royal Sonesta has indicated that they will have Christmas decorations and Santa's Pajama Party on weekends at Restaurant R'evolution.
-The Ritz-Carlton will have a holiday tea time event with Papa Noel and a Gingerbread House building activity as well.
+NOTE: As of September 2023, The Royal Sonesta has indicated that they will have Christmas decorations and a Santa's Pajama Party on weekends at Restaurant R'evolution.
+The Ritz-Carlton will have a holiday tea time event with Papa Noel and a Gingerbread house-building activity as well.